viralbox/tunes/README.md

 ## Stage Completed
 cover of Stage Completed by Nils Feske (505) on the Atari ST. made in SID Factory II
 ## Strange
-original tune. made in future composer v4.1
+original tune. made in Future Composer v4.1
 ## Cool Tune
 cover of Cool Tune by Charles Deenen. made in SID Factory II
 # Atari XL/XE Tunes